renanmoretto/sgs2/README.md

 # SGS2

-A pure Python interface for the Brazilian Central Bank's Time Series Management System (SGS) API.
+A lightweight Python library for fetching historical economic data from the Brazilian Central Bank's SGS system.

 ## Installation